12 Reasons Construction Companies Fail (And How to Avoid Each One)

 How These Problems Compound Each Other

-The dangerous thing about these eight problems is that they rarely show up alone.
+The dangerous thing about these twelve problems is that they rarely show up alone.
 They feed each other.
 Charging too little leads to cash flow problems.
 Cash flow problems lead to desperate decisions like taking on jobs without contracts.
 Jobs without contracts lead to disputes and unpaid invoices.
 Unpaid invoices make cash flow worse.
+No job costing means you don’t even know you’re undercharging until it’s too late.

 It’s a cycle, and once you’re deep in it, getting out feels impossible.
-The companies that fail are usually fighting three or four of these problems at the same time.
+The companies that fail are usually fighting four or five of these problems at the same time.

 The good news is that the cycle works in reverse too.
 Fix your pricing, and cash flow improves.
 Better cash flow means you can be selective about which jobs you take.
 Being selective means you work with better customers who pay on time and don’t argue about change orders.
 Better customers mean higher margins.
 Higher margins mean you can invest in systems, training, and people that push the business forward.